Bogdan1000pink/Spelunky-2-Tracker/README.md

 # Spelunky2 Poptracker Package

-This a poptracker package for Spelunky2.
+This a poptracker AP package for Spelunky2.

-This package is still in development with plans to add AP support, right now offering manual journal entries.
+This package is mainly done maybe with a bit of logic missing, report all issues to me on discord @Bogdan100pink

 ## Installation